checklist/checklist-support/docs/templates/templates.md

 Note that the template name can be 1-500 long and contain any characters.

 ## Editing templates
-To edit an existing template, open the Templates page and click on the Pencil button on the template you wish to edit:
+To edit an existing template, open the Templates page and click on the Template Name you wish to edit:

 ![](/assets/images/templates/templates-editor-button.png)

 The Template Editor will open where you can edit your template.

-Read more about how to work with the [template editor](/templates/template-editor/).
+Read more on how to work with the [template editor](/templates/template-editor/).

 ## Running Templates
 Running refers to creating a checklist from a template.
 Another term sometimes used is "trigger".
 To run your template click on the Run button of the template: